The Ideal Sanshing Lifestyle in All Four Seasons

 Sanshing Four Seasons ・Childhood House B&B—Whole Building

 NTD 25,000 ~ 34,000/building

-Breakfast included, 3-story building, Mountain view, 2 2-person room with ensuite bath, 2 4-person room with ensuite bath, 5 double beds, 2 single beds, 5 bathroom(s), In the event of booking entire lodging, only one group of guests will be accommodated at one time (more)
+Breakfast included, 3-story building, Mountain view, 2 2-person room with ensuite bath, 2 4-person room with ensuite bath, 5 double beds, 2 single beds, 5 bathroom(s), Booking of entire building includes beds for 12 people while 6 extra person(s) can be added with maximum occupancy of 18 people; in the event of booking entire lodging, only one group of guests will be accommodated at one time (more)